Stephan T.A.M. Mols

 Much has been said about the 'crooked' lines and the remarkable inaccuracies seen in many of the paintings made from the Antonine period onwards.
 According to some authors, these are desired effects.[29]
 Russell Meiggs (1973, 438) on the other hand, believes that the phenomenon should rather be attributed to the great speed of execution of the paintings, and that it is not about the combination of lines of curved panels with very fine and extensive details.
 It is more likely that the lines of the panels and the details were made by different hands, which could give us an idea of the division of labour within the Ostian workshops of the time.
 Ultimately, what mattered was the overall effect and not so much the detail.

 In the best and most precious paintings from the Antonine period, a tendency towards simplification initially emerges: the overall picture becomes calmer than in the past.[30]
 Glimpses diminish as architecture and figures appear in front of walls without openings.
-In the polychrome examples the colours are generally quite intense and dark, with red, yellow and ocher as the dominant background.
+In the polychrome examples the colours are generally quite intense and dark, with red, yellow and ochre as the dominant background.
 Other colours are also used for frames and smaller surfaces.
 A good example of this evolution is the room of the Muses in the House of the Muses (III ix 22), which was dated too early in the past, already corrected by Mielsch.[31]

 We also see patterns composed of white and sometimes yellow fields, separated by large dark bands, sometimes with quite rich decoration still reminiscent of the walls with a white background from the Hadrianic period, by comparison however looking a lot 'sloppier', perhaps because of a hasty execution.
 One may for example have a look at the decoration on the south wall of room 28 in the House of the Charioteers (III x 1; fig. 8), which is dated around 150 AD, based on the graffito with the names of the consuls of that year mentioned above.[32]
-The clear stylistic similarity with the paintings on white panels with still lifes in the centre, in different rooms of the House of the Mithraeum of Lucretius Menander (I iii 5), points to the same workshop and a similar dating.[33]
+The clear stylistic similarity with the paintings on white panels with still lives in the centre, in different rooms of the House of the Mithraeum of Lucretius Menander (I iii 5), points to the same workshop and a similar dating.[33]

 Fig. 8.
 House of the Charioteers (III x 1), room 28, south wall.